The Great Southern Walk.

 The Great Southern Walk will allow visitors to explore and experience one of the most stunning coastlines in the country in a sustainable manner.
 Right on the doorstep of Sydney, this walk will make it easier for a range of visitors, from inexperienced walkers and guided groups to experienced independent walkers, to experience the thrill of achieving an overnight trek in the bush.
 Limits on numbers, and modest facilities, will ensure that environmental sustainability is maintained.

-This walk complements the important work we have been doing to make national park experiences more accessible to everyone, including the upgrade of the Royal Coast Track, restoration of the Bonnie Vale campgrounds, improved facilities at Wattamolla, new whale watching facilities at Cape Solander platform and, coming soon, a new visitor and education centre at Kamay Botany Bay.
+This walk complements the important work we have been doing to make national park experiences more accessible to everyone, including the upgrade of the Royal Coast Track, restoration of the Bonnie Vale campgrounds, improved facilities at Wattamolla, whale watching facilities at Cape Solander and, coming soon, a new visitor and education centre at Kurnell in Kamay Botany Bay National Park.

-Improved camping in Royal National Park is supported by the community, as demonstrated by the popularity of the Bonnie Vale campground and in feedback received during the public exhibition of the draft plan of management for Royal National Park.
+The community supports improved camping in Royal National, as shown by the popularity of the Bonnie Vale campground and in feedback from the public exhibition of the draft plan of management for Royal National Park.
+The plan is now approved and in place.

-A new campground that will provide camping platforms, basic hiker huts, amenities, and camp kitchen is being explored for the Illawarra Escarpment State Conservation Area to provide new recreational opportunities for visitors.
-An amendment to the plan of management was on public exhibition in late 2022.
-This amendment was finalised and published in February 2023.
-Detailed assessments and stakeholder consultation will be carried out to ensure any new facilities are low-impact and sustainable.
+A new campground providing camping platforms and amenities at Maddens Plains in the Illawarra Escarpment State Conservation Area will offer new recreational.
+The amendment to the plan of management was on public exhibition in late 2022 and finalised in February 2023.
+Detailed assessments and stakeholder consultation will ensure any new facilities are low-impact and sustainable.

 We manage our national parks and reserves to protect their unique values and provide for sustainable visitor use and enjoyment.
 This includes providing visitor experiences and, where appropriate, new visitor facilities, including tracks and trails.